4commerce-technologies-AG/midi-smtp-server/README.md

 ## MidiSmtpServer::Smtpd Class documentation

 You will find a detailed description of class methods and parameters at [RubyDoc](http://www.rubydoc.info/gems/midi-smtp-server/MidiSmtpServer/Smtpd)

+## New to version 2.2.x

+1. Rubocop configuration and passed source code verification
+2. Modified examples for a simple midi-smtp-server with and without auth
+3. Enhanced `serve_service` (previously `start`)
+4. Optionally gracefully shutdown when service `stop` (default gracefully)

 ## New to version 2.1.1